50 Easy No-Bake Recipes for the Hottest Days and Nights

 Easy Berry Cheesecake Parfaits

-These sweet little parfaits take everything that's good about cheesecake and make it way easier.
-You get the rich creaminess, graham cracker crunch and bright berry flavor all in a fun individual portion. —Taste of Home Test Kitchen
+These sweet little parfaits take everything that's wonderful about cheesecake and make it way easier.
+You get the rich creaminess, graham cracker crunch and bright berry flavor all in fun individual portions. —Taste of Home Test Kitchen

 Spinach and Turkey Pinwheels